-Criminal justice reform/ Criminal background
+Criminal background

-Another idea to create equity mentioned in a few workgroups would be to allow for criminal justice reform in the form of expungement of previous drug crimes.
+Another idea to create equity mentioned in a few workgroups would be to allow for expungement of previous drug crimes.
 Freedman & Koski made clear that such decisions were outside of the scope of our engagement but that we would report the suggestion to City Council.

 There is, however, an equity issue involved with criminal background that is addressed in the proposed code.
 The state has created some restrictions to working in the industry if the potential employee has a felony.
 In the past, the City of Stockton has created more stringent hiring restrictions of than the state.
-In the revised code, we bring the City's restrictions on criminal background in better alignment with the State's restrictions and allow for more-continued flexibility for the Chief of Police to grant a work permit to the applicant.
+In the revised code, we bring the City's restrictions on criminal background in better alignment with the State's restrictions and allow for continued flexibility for the Chief of Police to grant a work permit to the applicant.